jaoneol/jaoneol.github.io/_posts/Docker/2024-10-16-Docker-Understanding6.md

 ## *Why should we use Docker volumes?*

 Docker containers each have their own independent storage by default.
 If multiple containers are created from a single image, each container is allocated an independent volume (an accessible storage space with its own file system).
 When a container is deleted, its associated volume is also removed.
 The issue is that **data stored inside a container is deleted when the container itself is deleted**.
-To ensure data persistence, Docker provides **volumes** and **bind mounts**.
+To ensure data persistence, Docker provides **volumes** and **bind mount**.
 These methods maintain data persistence by separating the file system from the container.
 This means that even if a container is deleted and recreated, the data remains intact as long as it is connected to a Docker volume.
 Later, in a Kubernetes (K8s) environment, you will learn about **Persistent Volumes (PV)**, which function **similarly to Docker volumes**.
 Keep this in mind as you explore these concepts further.

 |Feature|Volume|Bind Mount|